infor-design/enterprise-wc/src/ids-progress/README.md

 ## Attributes and Properties

-- `disabled` {boolean} set disabled state.
+- `disabled` {boolean} set the disabled state.
-- `label` {string} set the label text.
+- `label` {string} set the label text
-- `label-audible` {boolean} set the audible label.
+- `label-audible` {boolean} set the label to audible (screen reader only)
 - `max` {string|number} set the progress max attribute.
 - `value` {string|number} set the progress value attribute.

 ## Responsive Guidelines

-- Default size is 100% wide and it based on fluid design.
+- Default size is 100% wide and it based on fluid design, stretching to the parent content.

 ## Converting from Previous Versions

 ### Converting from 4.x

 The IDS Progress component is now a WebComponent.
-Instead of using classes to define, it is done directly with attributes:
+Instead of using classes to define it, it is done directly with a custom element and attributes:

 ```html
 <!-- 4.x progress example -->